Ajay70452/Room-Reveal/README.md

-This is the Room Reveal Landing page.
+This is the Room Reveal Secondary Landing page